Rosa 'Charles P. Kilham': McGredy roses

 The Sam McGredy family represents four generations of rose hybridizers from Northern Ireland.
 The first Samuel McGredy (1828 –1903), established the family nursery in Portadown, County Armagh.
 Originally, the head gardener at a large estate, in 1888, McGredy moved his family to Portadown, leased 10 acres with a greenhouse and established a nursery with his son, Samuel II (1861–1926).
 The nursery sold a variety of plants, but they were best known for their fruit trees and show pansies.

 Samuel McGredy II began breeding roses in 1895.
 He submitted his first roses at the National Rose Society in London in 1905, where he won his first gold medal, the salmon-pink, "Countess of Gosford" rose.
 He produced many award-winning roses during his career as a rose breeder.
 McGredy was awarded the National Rose Society's Dean Hole Medal in 1921.
-The business passed to his son, Samuel McGredy III (1897–1934), after Samuuel II's death in 1926.
+The business passed to his son, Samuel McGredy III (1897–1934), after Samuel II's death in 1926.
 Samuel III (Sam) expanded rose production at the company.
 He named many roses after family members.
 The nursery's rose breeding program declined after McGredy's early death of a heart attack at the age of 38 and the beginning of World War II.
 His son, Samuel IV was two years old at the time of his father's death.